The Big Move - Entry #2

 Why We Chose Seoul

-We craved personal growth and adventure—to step outside our comfort zones, to see life from a new perspective, to feel uncomfortable, adapt, and learn.
+We craved personal growth and adventure - to step outside our comfort zones and the auto-pilot routines, to see life from a new perspective, to get uncomfortable, adapt, and learn.
+To feel alive again.
+To experience something new, a new way of living.

-It was also a new way of living.
 Seoul is fast-paced yet steeped in tradition, futuristic but deeply rooted in history.
 The energy of the city is contagious.
-My daughters were excited about K-pop and BTS; I was drawn to the food, the culture, and the challenge of learning a new language.
+My daughters were excited about K-pop and BTS and so was I, in addition to the food, the culture and the language.

 More than anything, it was a fresh start.
-Starting over meant we could shape our days differently—travel through Asia, give our daughters an education beyond classrooms, and craft a life full of real-world experiences.
+Starting over meant we could shape our days differently - travel through Asia, give our daughters an education beyond classrooms, and craft a life full of real-world experiences.

 The Emotional Rollercoaster